 At the time of purchase, we sign an agreement to pay a set amount each month for an agreed-upon number of months at the end of which, the agreement is fulfilled.
 Loan terms can vary for the length of time you choose and what you can afford.
 However, most last between 3 to 7 years.

 Using that borrowed money, however, isn’t free.
 We must pay for it.
-The amount we must pay is known as interest.
+The additional amount we must pay is known as interest.
 It is part of those monthly payments, along with the sales tax and other fees.

 Much goes into determining a buyer’s interest rate.
 The person’s credit score, credit history, the amount of the loan, the length (term) of a loan, and so forth are weighed by the lender when assigning an interest rate.